 What materials did you use?

 - A quick note, our contractor works exclusively with these subs and I am sadly not at liberty to share their information!
-You are welcome to get in touch with our contractor (just sent me email!) about your project.
+You are welcome to get in touch with our contractor (just send me an email!) about your project.
 To be honest, I had very little interaction with these subs because he handled everything!

 Cabinetry: Custom Amish Cabinetry, Unfinished White Oak.
 Our cabinetry is either flat front or a 2 1/4 Rail w/ AD inside & DII outside.

-Cabinet color: BM Natural Cream
+Cabinet color: BM Natural Cream (satin)

 Island: White Oak, sealed on site by our contractor to achieve the color I wanted.
 The sample they had shown me originally looked too orange once sealed!
 My contractor knew I wouldn’t like it and had found a different option he said he could apply before I even asked.
 Another reason he was a good fit for us 😉